willeccles/cfm/README.md

 Cactus File Manager (cfm) is a TUI file manager with the goal of being simple, easy, and bloat-free, utilizing Vi-inspired keybinds.
-Whether or not you should use it depends on whether or not you like the name and/or the dev, like with all software.
+Whether or not you should use it depends on whether or not you like the name, dev, or screenshot, just like with all software.

 ![Example Configuration](screenshot.png)